 - How to get to the venue by car and parking information

-Tickets can be purchased in vending machines (with coins – vending machines return change – or with a contactless card in the newer machines with touch screens) at most tram or bus stops, and at the metro entrances and in PID Lítačka app (if you prefer to pay from your cellphone).
+Tickets can be purchased in vending machines (with coins – vending machines return change – or with a contactless card in the newer machines with touch screens) at most tram or bus stops, at the metro entrances, and in the PID Lítačka app (if you prefer to pay from your cellphone).
 Some newspaper stalls and shops sell tickets too.
-More info on purchasing the tickets can be found on the PID website (CZ, EN).
+More info on purchasing the tickets can be found on the PID website (EN).

-Tickets vary only in their validity period (30 minutes, 90 minutes, 1 day, 3 days) and can be used for metro, trams, buses (except AE lines from/to the airport), city train lines, funicular and ferries in Prague (from August 2021, only tickets valid for 1 day and more can be used for the funicular to Petřín, otherwise it is necessary to purchase a special non-transfer ticket for 60 CZK).
+Tickets vary only in their validity period (30 minutes, 90 minutes, 1 day, 3 days) and can be used for metro, trams, buses (except AE lines from/to the airport), city train lines, and ferries in Prague (from August 2021, only tickets valid for 1 day and more can be used for the funicular to Petřín, otherwise it is necessary to purchase a special non-transfer ticket for 60 CZK).
 The number of transfers does not matter – you can travel and transfer between lines and types of transport at will and as long as you have a valid ticket.

 Ticket price is based on the validity period: 30 minutes – 30 CZK, 90 minutes – 40 CZK, 1 day – 120 CZK, 3 days – 330 CZK (discounted to half price for children between 6 and 15 years old, except for the 3-day ticket).
 For the actual and detailed pricing information, please visit the DPP website (EN, DE).

-Plans for public transport in Prague (EN) can be also downloaded in PDF and PNG format (useful in case you don’t have mobile Internet access).
+Plan for all public transport in Prague (EN) can be also downloaded in PNG format (useful in case you don’t have mobile Internet access).
 Individual plans and lines can be found on the traffic schemes page.